Faizullah9181/Real-Estate-DBMS-PROJECT/README.md

 # Real-Estate-DBMS-PROJECT

-## Frontend in HTML/CSS and Bootstrap and Backend in Django
+## Frontend in HTML/CSS,Bootstrap and Backend in Django